To LISTEN to this post read by Dr. Italy, click on the play arrow on the left, directly below this paragraph.

-Saint Joseph always appears in Manger scenes during Advent and Easter time and even has a special Solemnity or Feast in his honor, St. Joseph’s Day, March 19.
+Saint Joseph always appears in Manger scenes during Advent and Christmas time and even has a special Solemnity or Feast in his honor, St. Joseph’s Day, March 19.
 But he is so often neglected that St. John Paul II decided to write a special teaching about his role as foster-father of Jesus.
 This essay makes a case that St. Joseph teaches us some crucial things about the nature of faith that we can’t afford to forget.

-In the drama of the incarnation, Jesus is, of course, the star.
+In the drama of the Incarnation, Jesus is, of course, the star.
 That’s the way it is at every birth.
 All eyes are on the baby.
 The co-star, though, is definitely mom.
 Without her love and labor, the event could not have happened.
 In this case, without mom’s faith it couldn’t have happened either.
 According to Luke’s Gospel, an angel brought her stunning news.
 She believed the unbelievable and said “let it be.”

 But there is a best supporting actor in the drama as well.
 True, Joseph was not the biological father.
 But the messiah had to be of David’s royal line.
 In ancient Israel, a child’s clan was determined by that of his father.
 So it was Joseph who legally bound Jesus to the house of David.
 It was because of Joseph that the family had to go to Bethlehem for the census, that the prophecy might be fulfilled.

 God carefully selected the woman who would be the mother of his Son.
 But he must have been equally careful in his selection of the foster-father.
 For genes are not the only thing parents impart to their children.
 Jesus, in his humanity, had to grow in wisdom, age, and grace (Luke 2:52).
-Joseph must have had responsibilty for a good deal of this growth.
+Joseph must have had responsibility for a good deal of this growth.
 It was Joseph who was Jesus’ male role-model.
 From Joseph Jesus learned many things, including the trade that he would practice for some twenty years.

 But there are even more important things that Jesus learned from Joseph.
 For Joseph was a just man, an honest man, a courageous man, a man of integrity.